IBM/pwa-lit-template/README.md

 - [node.js](https://nodejs.org)

-Furthermore, we use in the template [TypeScript](https://www.typescriptlang.org): a typed superset of JavaScript that compiles to plain JavaScript.
-With it we really trust that you will can improve your developer experience.
+Furthermore, this project is built on [TypeScript](https://www.typescriptlang.org) with the intention of improving the developer experience.

 ### Install the dependencies